Average Trucking Insurance Costs in 2026

 The total cost of insuring a trucking operation depends on several interrelated factors.
 The type of cargo you haul is a primary driver, as hazardous materials, oversized loads, and high-value commodities cost more to insure than general freight.
 Your operating radius matters because long-haul operations covering the entire country face more exposure than regional carriers operating within a single state.
 Driver experience and safety records, the age and condition of your equipment, and your company's overall claims history all significantly impact your premiums.

 For trucking companies based in major freight corridors and logistics hubs like Houston, Dallas, Atlanta, Chicago, and Los Angeles, access to a competitive insurance market is essential.
 These cities serve as headquarters for thousands of trucking operations, and the concentration of carriers and freight activity means that insurance providers in these markets have deep experience pricing trucking risks.
-CPK Insurance works with specialized trucking insurance markets to find the most competitive rates for operations of all sizes.
+Get a quote with CPK Insurance and connect with a licensed insurance professional to compare coverage options for operations of all sizes.

 Required Coverages for Trucking Companies

 Primary liability insurance, also called trucking liability or auto liability, is the most critical and most expensive coverage.
-It pays for bodily injury and property damage that your trucks cause to third parties in an accident.
-Federal law requires a minimum of $750,000 in liability coverage for general freight carriers, $1 million for carriers transporting oil and hazardous substances, and $5 million for carriers hauling certain hazardous materials.
-Most responsible carriers carry $1 million as a practical minimum even when hauling general freight, and many shippers and brokers require higher limits.
+It can help pay for bodily injury and property damage that your trucks cause to third parties in an accident.
+Federal law requires a minimum of $750,000 in liability coverage for general freight carriers, higher minimums for carriers transporting oil and hazardous substances, and the highest minimums for carriers hauling certain hazardous materials.
+Most responsible carriers carry higher limits as a practical minimum even when hauling general freight, and many shippers and brokers require higher limits.

-Cargo insurance protects the goods you are hauling on behalf of your customers.
+Cargo insurance can help protect the goods you are hauling on behalf of your customers.
 Federal regulations require motor carriers to carry a minimum of $5,000 in cargo coverage per vehicle and $10,000 per occurrence, but these minimums are far below what most shippers require.
-In practice, cargo insurance limits of $100,000 to $250,000 per occurrence are standard for general freight carriers, with higher limits required for carriers hauling high-value commodities.
-The cost of cargo insurance typically ranges from $400 to $1,800 per truck per year depending on the type and value of cargo.
+In practice, higher cargo limits are standard for general freight carriers, with higher limits required for carriers hauling high-value commodities.
+The cost of cargo insurance depends on the type and value of cargo.

-Physical damage insurance covers damage to your own trucks and trailers from accidents, theft, vandalism, fire, and weather events.
+Physical damage insurance can help cover damage to your own trucks and trailers from accidents, theft, vandalism, fire, and weather events.
 Unlike liability insurance, physical damage coverage is not federally mandated, but any lender or leasing company financing your equipment will require it.
-The cost depends on the value of your equipment and ranges from $1,000 to $3,000 per truck per year for a typical Class 8 tractor.
+The cost depends on the value of your equipment.
 Newer, more expensive trucks cost more to insure.

 Additional coverages that many trucking companies carry include bobtail or non-trucking liability for owner-operators using their trucks for personal purposes when not under dispatch, trailer interchange coverage for borrowed trailers, general liability for non-driving business operations, and workers compensation for employees.
 A comprehensive trucking insurance program addresses all of these exposures.